ngroegli/hacky-easter-2024/Level3-TakeItEasy/BucksBuddy/README.md

 Then we can use the link "Try another way" (http://ch.hackyeaster.com:2401/questions) to skip 2FA and using the "Security Question" form.

-By deleting the two inputs as described on the official vulnerability, we can access the flag:
+By deleting the two inputs as described on the official vulnerability blog post, we can access the flag:

 ![Form manipulation](deleted_form_inputs.png)